content-left-bg.png

 • where applicable, make reasonable adjustments to support students with disability to access and participate in work experience on the same basis as a student without disability

-DoE State Schools (Curriculum, Teaching and Learning)
+State Schools Strategy Division (Curriculum, Teaching and Learning)

 • process liability insurance claims received from state and non-state schools and facilitate payment of claims